 Ketamine is a dissociative anesthetic that has some hallucinogenic effects.
-Ketamine distorts the perception of sight and sound and makes the user feel disconnected and not in control.
-It is referred to as a "dissociative anesthetic hallucinogen" because it makes patients feel detached from their pain and environment.
+It distorts perceptions of sight and sound and makes the user feel disconnected and not in control.
+It is an injectable, short-acting anesthetic for use in humans and animals.
+It is referred to as a "dissociative anesthetic" because it makes patients feel detached from their pain and environment.

-Ketamine can induce a state of sedation (feeling calm and relaxed), immobility, relief from pain, and amnesia (no memory of events while under the influence of the drug) and is abused for the dissociative sensations and hallucinogenic effects.
+Ketamine can induce a state of sedation (feeling calm and relaxed), immobility, relief from pain, and amnesia (no memory of events while under the influence of the drug).
+It is abused for its ability to produce dissociative sensations and hallucinations.
 Ketamine has also been used to facilitate sexual assault.